 Post-shower, towel-dry your hair, making sure not to be too rough, which can lead to breakage and frizz!
 Then clamp your strands in between some paper towels can remove excess moisture in seconds.
 Use this quick hair hack after you’ve gently towel-dried your strands and still feel some significant drippage on your back.
 The closer your hair is to damp rather than dripping wet, the better.
 Try not to rough-dry your hair with a towel, which can lead to breakage and frizz.

 Step 3: Apply a heat protectant.

-After you brush or comb your hair, apply some of the Nexxus New York Salon Care Promend Heat Protecting Mist to your hair.
-This formula works to form a protective barrier, prepping your hair for heat styling.
+After you brush or comb your hair, apply Nexxus Promend Heat Protecting Mist to your hair.
+This formula helps form a protective barrier, prepping your hair for heat-styling.
 Like all hair techniques, you’ll need to decide if you want a sleek or volume to your look.
-For a sleek and shiny blowout, use the Nexxus New York Salon Care Humectress Encapsulate Serum.
+For a sleek and shiny blowout, use some hair serum.
 You only need to apply a few drops through the middle to the ends of your hair to create a silky mane.